Cybersecurity & Information Systems

 Gain a Competitive Edge in a Digital, Global World

 University of Detroit Mercy's Master of Science in Information Technology is an opportunity for you to advance your career as an information technology leader.
+The curriculum incorporates comprehensive professional knowledge and best practices with regard to IT work.

 Degree Requirements (30 Credits)